-- (1) Upon reasonable cause that a violation of the Code has occurred, the Tribal Gaming Commission may either undertake an investigation of the Licensee, or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming. - (2) Additionally, if the NIGC notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is not eligible for employment under 25 C.F.R. §558.2, the Tribal Gaming Commission shall suspend such License and notify the Licensee in writing that his/her license has been suspended and may be revoked.
+- (1) Upon reasonable cause that a violation of the Code has occurred, the Tribal Gaming Commission may either undertake an investigation of the Licensee, or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming. - (2) Additionally, if the NIGC notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is not eligible for employment under 25 CFR § 558.2, the Tribal Gaming Commission shall suspend such License and notify the Licensee in writing that his/her license has been suspended and may be revoked. - (3) Such notice shall state the reason for the suspension and/or order, and the time and place for the hearing before the Tribal Gaming Commission pursuant to Section 4.22 herein.

-- (3) Such notice shall state the reason for the suspension and/or order, and the time and place for the hearing before the Tribal Gaming Commission pursuant to Section 4.22 herein. - 5.13 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
-The Tribal Gaming Commission shall automatically issue a License if the following threshold criteria are met: - 5.13.1 The Gaming is located on lands taken into trust after October 17, 1988, as a settlement of a claim. - 5.13.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.13.3 The Gaming is authorized by an Executive Council resolution. - 5.13.4 The Tribe has the sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairperson of the NIGC. - 5.14 Facility License The Gaming Facility authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission. - 5.14.1 A Facility License shall be issued if the following criteria are met: - (1) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VII of this Code. - (2) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (3) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Gaming Commission shall issue to the Facility a Certificate of Occupancy, which shall be reissued upon similar inspections every two years. - 5.14.2 Upon the issuance of a Facility License, the Tribal Gaming Commission shall forward the License to the State Gaming Agency within thirty (30) days of issuance.
+- 5.13 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
+The Tribal Gaming Commission shall automatically issue a License if the following threshold criteria are met: - 5.13.1 The Gaming is located on lands taken into trust after October 17, 1988, as a settlement of a claim. - 5.13.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.13.3 The Gaming is authorized by an Executive Council resolution. - 5.13.4 The Tribe has the sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairperson of the NIGC. - 5.14 Facility License The Gaming Facility authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
+The Tribal Gaming Commission will comply with 25 CFR § 559, entitled Facility License Notifications, Renewals, and Submissions. - 5.14.1 A Facility License shall be issued if the following criteria are met: - (1) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VII of this Code. - (2) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (3) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Gaming Commission shall issue to the Facility a Certificate of Occupancy, which shall be reissued upon similar inspections every two years. - 5.14.2 Upon the issuance of a Facility License, or renewal of an existing Facility License, the Tribal Gaming Commission shall forward the License to the NIGC within thirty (30) days of issuance and provide a copy of the License to the State in accordance with the Compact. - 5.14.3 The Facility License shall be posted in a conspicuous and public place in the Facility at all times.

-- 5.14.3 The Facility License shall be posted in a conspicuous and public place in the Facility at all times. - 5.15 State Gaming Agency Licensing The Tribe will not employ or affiliate with Person whose application to the State Gaming Agency for a determination of suitability has been denied.
+5.15 State Gaming Agency Licensing The Tribe will not employ or affiliate with Person whose application to the State Gaming Agency for a determination of suitability has been denied.